Esri/generator-esri-appbuilder-js/README.md

 ### Running the Generators

 The generators should be run in the root of a working folder for your project.
 This should be *outside* of the Web AppBuilder's folder structure (i.e. NOT in the stem app or an app that you've already created with the Web AppBuilder).
-The grunt tasks configured by the generators will handle copying the widget and theme files to the appropriate folders under the Web AppBuilder's install directory.
+The grunt tasks configured by the generators will handle copying the widget files to the appropriate folders under the Web AppBuilder's install directory.

 #### App (Default) Generator